hellen-dev/hellen-dev/README.md

 ###

-<p align="left">I'm a Software Engineer Student based on São Paulo, Brazil.<br><br>- :cloud: I’m working as a Cloud Computing Intern, focusing on Azure solutions, CI/CD, and automation.<br><br>- 📚 I'm currently learning Cloud and deepening my skills in Terraform, Docker, and DevOps practices.<br><br>- 🌱 Passionate about leveraging cloud technologies to solve complex problems and drive innovation.</p>
+<p align="left">I'm a Software Engineer Student based on São Paulo, Brazil.<br>- :cloud: I’m working as a Cloud Computing Intern, focusing on Azure solutions, CI/CD, and automation.<br>- 📚 I'm currently learning Cloud and deepening my skills in Terraform, Docker, and DevOps practices.<br>- 🌱 Passionate about leveraging cloud technologies to solve complex problems and drive innovation.</p>

 ###